EPNS Cigarette Case - owned by Lou Weston

 Details

-The inside of case has the letters "AEW EPNS" engraved.
+Inside of case: the letters "AEW EPNS" imprinted.

-Outside of case - one side has decorative leaf/fern like engravings, and in the middle is a decorative shield with indecipherable initials engraved.
+Outside of case: one side has decorative leaf/fern like engravings, and in the middle is a decorative shield with "LNW" initials engraved.

 AEW EPNS refers to vintage silver plated tablewear made by Arnold E. Williams, a Birmingham based manufacturer.